nokia/AttestationEngine/docs/docker/dockercompose.md

 # Running with Docker Compose

-NOTE: it appears almost impossible to use ssh-agent inside docker-compose - if you have a SANE solution that allows it to run and add all the keys in the attestationelementkeys volume then please please please let me know
+NOTE: it appears almost impossible to use ssh-agent inside docker-compose - if you have a SANE solution that allows it to run and add all the keys in the attestationelementkeys volume then please please please let me know.

 ## Building the components